sagemath/sagewiki_to_gh-2022-10-10/combinat/LanguageAndTiling.md

 == Structure ==

 === Tiling space ===
 The highest level class should be something like TilingSpace.
 It contains an enumerated set, an alphabet (and optionally a way of plotting).
-Do we always assume that the enumerated set is either a group (like ZZ^d) or a sub-semigroup of a group (like NN^d) ?
+Do we always assume that the enumerated set is either a group (like ZZ) or a sub-semigroup of a group (like NN) ?

 === Tiling and words ===